tsipkens/mat-tfer-pma/README.md

 function of  particle mass analyzers (PMAs), including the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
-This is done using a novel set of expressions derived from particle tracking methods and using a finite difference method.
+This is done using a novel set of expressions derived from particle tracking methods [[1][1]] and using a finite difference method.
 Information on each file is given as header information in each file, and only a brief overview is provided here.

 ### Code description and components

+This program contains two main components:

+1. A MATLAB package, `+tfer_PMA`, which contains the relevant functions for evaluating the transfer function of a PMA.
+Such a package is designed to be imported into other projects (e.g. https://github.com/tsipkens/mat-2d-aerosol-inversion), where it can speed or improve the accuracy of PMA data inversion.

+2. Various `main*.m` scripts that are used to call and analyze the transfer function under different conditions, particularily those relevant to the associated paper [[1][1]] and poster [[2][2]].

+These are each discussed in more detail below.

+### The transfer function package (`+tfer_pma`)

 #### Functions to evaluate transfer functions (`tfer_*.m`)

-The core of this program is a set of functions evaluating the transfer function for the various cases presented in the associated work, that is the functions featuring the names `tfer_*.m`.
+As noted above, the core of this program is a set of functions evaluating the transfer function for the various cases presented in the associated work, that is the functions featuring the names `tfer_*.m`.
 The file names feature case letters, corresponding to different assumptions about the particle migration velocity and flow conditions discussed in the associated work,